 Building on Lucas (1978), Rosen (1982), and Garicano and Rossi-Hansberg (2006) (hereafter, GRH), we develop a general hierarchical assignment model and characterize its equilibrium properties.
-Our model is based on a hierarchical production function where, like in these earlier papers, managerial skill raises the productivity of all the inputs to which it is applied.
+Our model is based on a hierarchical production function where, like in these earlier papers, managerial skill raises the productivity of all the inputs to where u(z) is the utility attained from the consumption of quality $z \in [0, 1]$ of the service Z and y is the utility (in dollars) obtained from the rest of the goods in the agent's consumption bundle.
+We assume u'(z) > 0, and u(0) = 0.
+Each agent maximizes utility subject to a budget constraint v(z) + y = Y, where v(z) is the cost (in dollars) of purchasing a level z of service Z and is an equilibrium object that we characterize below.